panther-labs/panther/docs/gitbook/operations/inventory.md

 This sqs queue receives alert notifications to be processed by `panther-log-alert-forwarder` lambda.

-There should be no items in the associated dead letter queue.
+Failure Impact

+- Failure of this sqs q will impact the send of alerts to destinations.
+- Failed events will go into the `panther-log-alert-notifications-queue-dlq`.
+When the system has recovered they should be re-queued to the `panther-log-alert-notifications-queue` using the Panther tool `requeue`.

 ## panther-log-alert-notifications-queue-dlq

-The dead letter queue for the `anther-log-alert-notifications-queue`.
+This is the dead letter queue for the `anther-log-alert-notifications-queue`.
+Items are in this queue due to a failure of the `panther-log-alert-forwarder` lambda.
+When the system has recovered they should be re-queued to the `panther-log-alert-notifications-queue` using the Panther tool `requeue`.

 ## panther-log-alerts